Bindya Solanki: Biography

 Solanki has also appeared in many stage productions including playing Juliet in Romeo and Juliet at the English Shakespeare Company.
 In 2004 she played Pramila in RIFCO Arts The Deranged Marriage and in 2006 she played Frehia in Mercy Fine.

 In 2005, she guest starred in the Doctor Who Sixth Doctor audio drama The Juggernauts, returning to Doctor Who audios again in 2009 in the Seventh Doctor audio drama Enemy of the Daleks.

-Bindya appeared in BBC Asian Networks's Silver Street, playing the character Mindy.
+Solanki appeared in BBC Asian Network's Silver Street, playing the character Mindy.